The documentation you're currently reading is for version 3.1.0. Click here to view documentation for the latest stable version.

 mistral-db-manage upgrade head command will fail because the actual schema

-in the database is now different than its spec and it no longer can create the new database
+in the database is now different than its specifications, and it no longer can create the new database

 When that happens, the new database tables, relationships, and indices must be deleted before the

 mistral-db-manage upgrade head command can be re-run.
-For more details, review the specific
+For more details, review the version-specific

 Troubleshooting Mistral Workflow Completion Latency¶

 Since v2.7, the results tracking mechanism is replaced with a callback mechanism from Mistral.
 Instead of EWC querying Mistral at regular intervals, Mistral is configured to callback EWC on task and workflow completion.
 See Mistral Workflows Completion, Latency, and Performance

 Prior to v2.7, EWC queries Mistral to check on workflow execution status and the status of individual tasks

 st2resultstracker process saves the state of outstanding workflow executions

 in the database, and once a workflow is complete, deletes the state from the database.
 The process uses